ruuda/rcl/README.md

 RCL solves the following problems:

  * Copy-pasted yaml blocks that differ by a single value.
- * Broken configs due to whitespace and escaping issues in templating engines.
+ * Broken configs due to whitespace and escaping footguns in templating engines.
  * Drift between tools due to lack of a single source of truth.
  * Struggling to remember `jq` syntax.